The War of Art (The Simpsons)

 "The War of Art" is the fifteenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 545th episode of the series.
 It first aired on the Fox network in the United States on March 23, 2014.
 It was written by Rob LaZebnik and directed by Steven Dean Moore.

+In this episode, Marge buys a painting from the Van Houtens' yard sale, but when they learn it is valuable, the Simpsons and Van Houtens fight over ownership.
+Max von Sydow guest starred as Klaus Ziegler.
 The episode was met with generally positive reviews, and was met with much critical analysis over the episode's themes.
 Upon airing, the episode was watched by 3.98 million American viewers.

 Plot

 After Lisa's new pet guinea pig destroys the Simpsons' living room art, Marge falls in love with a beautiful painting at the Van Houtens' yard sale, which Homer purchases for $20.
 Marge removes the frame and finds that the painting bears the signature of Johan Oldenveldt, an artist of some renown.
 An art appraiser estimates that it could bring between $80,000 and $100,000 at auction.
 Marge wants to share the sale proceeds with the Van Houtens, but Homer disagrees, saying that the Simpsons should look after their own financial security first and keep the sale a secret from them.
 Milhouse eavesdrops on the conversation from Bart's treehouse and tells his parents.
 The Van Houtens publicly shame the Simpsons for their secrecy, prompting a town-wide division of opinion.

 As the auction begins, Dawn, a former lover of Kirk's, arrives and claims that he took the painting from her.
 The auction is suspended until its ownership can be established.
 Kirk tells Homer that he bought the painting on the island of Isla Verde, Puerto Rico, home to an artists' community.
 Homer and Lisa travel to the café at which Kirk made the purchase in order to corroborate Kirk's account and the legality of Homer's purchase.
 The café owner confirms that she sold the painting to Kirk, but as Homer starts to celebrate, one of the customers interrupts.
 This man is Klaus Ziegler, an art forger who created the painting; he has fooled art galleries around the world by flawlessly imitating other painters' techniques.
 Although Lisa objects to Ziegler's practices, he convinces her that his forgeries have brought pleasure to the people who see them.
 Homer pays him to create three new paintings: a family portrait for the Van Houtens, a new sailboat picture for the Simpsons' living room, and a garish picture of a jukebox for Homer.

 The episode ends with a brief documentary (narrated by Ziegler) on the history of Strupo, a foul-smelling, hallucinogenic, highly addictive alcoholic beverage brewed on Isla Verde.